DanEager19/scripts/README.md

-# scripts-and-configs
+# scripts
-Just a repo of my config files and automation scripts
+Just a repo of my automation scripts